microsoft/online-experimentation-metric-collections/custom/README.md

 ## Prerequisites

 1. Instrumentation.
-See sample application [`OpenAI Chat App`](https://github.com/Azure-Samples/openai-chat-app-eval-ab) for example custom event tracking and configuring Azure Monitor OpenTelemetry to ensure events are sent to Log Analytics.
+See sample application [`OpenAI Chat App`](https://github.com/Azure-Samples/openai-chat-app-eval-ab) for example custom event tracking with App Configuration and Azure Monitor OpenTelemetry Distro to ensure events are sent to Log Analytics.

-    * Azure Monitor Logs charge based on data ingested.
-See [pricing](https://azure.microsoft.com/en-us/pricing/details/monitor/).
+    * If you use alternative instrumentation, it must send events to Log Analytics `AppEvents` table.
+And you must add App Configuration's `TargetingId` as a property for each event, as only events with this attribute are attributable to a Feature Flag variant.
-    * If you use alternative instrumentation, ensure events are sent to Log Analytics `AppEvents` table, and ensure that App Configuration's `TargetingId` is provided as a property for each event.
-Events without this attribute cannot be used for online experimentation metrics.
-App Configuration's `TrackEvent` (`track_event` in Python) automatically adds this TargetingId.
+    * App Configuration's `TrackEvent` (`track_event` in Python) automatically adds the TargetingId.

 1. GitHub action for metric deployment.
 See [Deploy Metrics](https://github.com/Azure/online-experimentation-deploy-metrics) GHA.